pstrauch89/Getting-and-Cleaning-Data/README.md

 ### Description of files in this repository
 Files in this repository:
-* *run_analysis.R* : the R-code run on the data set
+* *run_analysis.R* : the R-code for the data set
-* *TidyDataSet.txt* : the clean data extracted from the original data using run_analysis.R
+* *TidyDataSet.txt* : the clean data set extracted from the original data using run_analysis.R
-* *CodeBook.md* : the CodeBook reference to the variables in Tidy.txt
+* *CodeBook.md* : the CodeBook reference to the variables in TidyDataSet.txt
-* *README.md* : the analysis of the code in run_analysis.R
+* *README.md* : explained what the analysis files did